West American Digest System: The Digest on Westlaw

 Selecting key numbers and jurisdictions in the "Key Number Search Tool" results in a similar display of digest headnotes.

 Since all West headnote annotations are merged on Westlaw into a single database from which each Custom Digest is generated, there is no need to consult each separate series of the hard copy Decennial Digest.
-Full text of the cases may be accessed from the Custom Digest by clicking on the underlined case citation.
-The key number search or KeySearch will retrieve entire cases from a case law database.
+Full text of the cases may be accessed from the Custom Digest by clicking or activating the hyperlinks on the case citations.
+This will cause Westlaw to retrieve selected cases from a case law database, as long as the database is part of the user's regular subscription plan.

 Other digest systems

 Other digest systems exist, including Butterworth's Digest for the United Kingdom (also containing references to cases decided in other Commonwealth countries), the Canadian Abridgment, digests associated with official state reports, such as in California and Wisconsin, and digests associated with topical reporters, such as the Uniform Commercial Code Case Digest.
 Most of these use a topic and section format, while some, like the U.C.C.
 Case Digest, use a section format based on the statute or rules being annotated.
 The A.L.R.
 Digest, accompanying the American Law Reports, formerly had its own classification system, but was replaced in 2004 by West's American Law Reports Digest, which follows West's topic and key number system.